openshift/origin-server/node/README.writing_cartridges.md

 The actions that must be supported:

+   * `build` is called when building the developers application and by default from the git respository post-receive hook.
+The application is built in app-root/runtime/repo.
+   * `deploy` is called after a successful `build`
    * `start` start the software your cartridge controls
    * `stop` stop the software your cartridge controls
    * `status` return an 0 exit status if your cartridge code is running.